Planeman/5271-Exercises/hw1/sploit6/readme6.txt

 to be "".

-Then the question becomes what to do when some input becomes truncated, do you explcitly check if the input string is too long for the destination buffer and return an error or do you take whatever was copied?
+Then the question becomes what to do when some input becomes truncated, do you explicitly check if the input string is too long for the destination buffer and return an error or do you take whatever was copied?

-Arugement for Sploit Uniqueness
+Argument for Sploit Uniqueness
 ===============================
 This is the only sploit that overflows the "user" buffer with strcat() in copyFile.
 This is also the only sploit that overwrites environment variable USER to something other than what is expected (sploit3 overwrites env USER, however it does so with "root", which is a possible value for "User"